allo-protocol/deprecated-graph/round/README.md

 # graph

-This package holds the subgraph which indexs data with regard the
+This package holds the subgraph which indexes data with regard the
 - ProgramFactory
 - ProgramImplementation
 - RoundFactory